CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 &nbsp;
 ![Client Output Sample (json format)](img/jsonPOSToutput.png "Client Output Sample (json format)") &nbsp;
-&nbsp;
-&nbsp;
 ## RPA(UiPath) Workflow :
 &nbsp;
-RPA workflow for Insurance fraud detection demo is created based on synthetic generated insurance claims form as actual form is highly confidential, this demo will only able to use open source dataset for the workflow.
-By applying the similar concept of extracting variable from various type of forms (excel, web forms, pdf & etc.), this demo intended to proof the feasiblity of RPAxAI workflow.
-If any user's intended to modify this demo to fit to their own business process, please follow the steps below.
+RPA workflow for Insurance fraud detection demo is created based on a readily available dataset.
+By applying the similar concept of extracting variable from various type of forms (excel, web forms, pdf & etc.), this demo is intended to showcase the feasiblity of RPA workflow with AI integration.
+If you intend to modify this demo to fit to their own business process, please follow the steps below.
-&nbsp;
 &nbsp;
 ### Preserve Workflow (just use it) :
 &nbsp;